 Climb out and back to Limbo

-On Yang you'll hit a stream crossing quickly, 20 yards later make the next right.
-You'll shoot down a huge rocky outcropping that launches you to a perfect smooth Boulder-Ramp.. you can jump as far as your nerves will take you.
-Your momentum brings you to a root/rock drop, Up a whales back and off a jump into a deep ravine and then up to another huge formation which you'll work your way to the top of... and then come flying down with a few nice drops at the end.
+, you'll hit a stream crossing quickly, 20 yards later make the next right.
+You'll shoot down a huge rocky outcropping that launches you to a perfectly smooth boulder-ramp... you can jump as far as your nerves will take you.
+Your momentum brings you to a root/rock drop, up a whale's back, and off a jump into a deep ravine and then up to another huge formation which you'll work your way to the top of... and then come flying down with a few nice drops at the end.

-Blue MT Reserve has large amounts of Hudson Highland Granite Rocky outcroppings which date back over 1 billion years old and still show evidence of the last Ice Age.
+Blue Mountain Reserve has large amounts of Hudson Highland Granite rocky outcroppings which date back over 1 billion years old and still show evidence of the last Ice Age.

-It is beautiful Appalachian Oak-Hickory Forest with a Chestnut & Red Oak canopy, Wood Ferns, Hairgrass, and masses of Pin-cushion Moss..
-At the right time of day the moss on the rocks glows in the sunlight.
+It is beautiful Appalachian Oak-Hickory Forest with a Chestnut and Red Oak canopy, Wood ferns, Hairgrass, and masses of Pin-cushion Moss.
+At the right time of day, the moss on the rocks glows in the sunlight.

-You'll get glimpses of the Hudson River during the summer months from a few spots but your mainly under a thick canopy.
+You'll get glimpses of the Hudson River during the summer months from a few spots but you are mainly under a thick canopy.

-Autumn color changes is a tremendous time to be here.
-Once the trees loose their leaves you'll get better views of the River, and you get a better perspective of the layout of the land, the rolling Hills and steep ravines, and you'll notice rock formations you did'nt know existed hmmm...
+Autumn color change is a tremendous time to be here.
+Once the trees lose their leaves you'll get better views of the River, and you get a better perspective of the layout of the land, the rolling hills, and steep ravines, and you'll notice rock formations you didn't know existed hmmm...